Amanyadav2205/Health_Plus/README.md

 # AI-Powered Healthcare Report Analyzer

 ### Bridging Gaps in Personalized and Accessible Healthcare
--LINK TO VIDEO DEMO AND PRESENTATION [Youtube](https://youtu.be/Pe4jlnYO9LQ?si=p1p4qvYdW-pTrhqo)

 ---

 ## Project Overview

-**Healthify- AI-Powered Healthcare Report Analyzer** is a platform designed to simplify medical report analysis, providing patients with easy-to-understand summaries and personalized healthcare plans.
+**Health-Plus- AI-Powered Healthcare Report Analyzer** is a platform designed to simplify medical report analysis, providing patients with easy-to-understand summaries and personalized healthcare plans.
 This platform is focused on improving healthcare access, especially in underserved areas.
 By utilizing cutting-edge technologies like **Google Gemini AI** for report analysis, **SQL with Drizzle ORM** for backend management, and **Privy** for secure authentication, the project aims to make healthcare more understandable and accessible.

 ### Key Features